HoangNguyen55/A.I.D.A/docs/weekly_report.md

 ## Team report
   ### Goals from last week:
-  - Mikheil: Responsible for admin website and database
-  - Liam: Responsible for admin website
-  - Hoang: Write test cases and the backend server, interpreter for AAER
-  - Zach: Responsible for creating the API for the AI to communicate with the internet
-  - Xiang: Working on the AI

-  ### Progress:
-  - Mikheil: Successfully create admain page and datase

-  - Liam: Learning Django

-  - Hoang:
-    * Fixing uo issue with Pytest

-  - Zach: Finish learning rust APIs

-  - Xiang: Finish learning Finetune the LLM

-  ### Plan for next week:
   -  Mikheil:
     -  Start to work on the client

   - Liam: Finsih learning Django

   - Hoang:
       - Get AI ruuning on School PC

   - Zach:
       - Create basic API call function
       - Write test cases for the API

   - Xiang:
       - Work with Hoang to get AI running on School PC
       - Figure out the easiest way or best method to fine tune the LLM with our own data
       - Spent some time to figure our own intial format to fine tune

+  ### Progress:
+  - Mikheil: use sqlite

+  - Liam: finish tutorial

+  - Hoang: Nothing

+  - Zach: finish api tutorial

+  - Xiang: test training ai

+  ### Plan for next week:
+  -  Mikheil: Start to work on the client

+  - Liam: work with Mikheil

+  - Hoang: write database test cases

+  - Zach: use google api

+  - Xiang: Work with either Mikail or Zach

 ## Contributions of individual team members

   ### Goals from last week:
-  - Mikheil:
-    - Have the website finish
-    - Learn Git/Github
-    - Learn more Django

-  - Liam: Learning more Django

-  - Hoang:
-    - Write more test cases for the websocket server
-    - Sending server input to the AI
-    - Write interpreter for AAER

-  - Zach:
-    - Get rust running
-    - Write test cases for the API

-  - Xiang:
-    - Start to collect the data for AI
-    - Learn how to fine tuning LLM on our own data

-  ### Progress:
-  - Mikheil: Finished setting up the database, and learning Git
-  - Liam:
-    - Learning from the Ultimate Django series from CodeWithMosh.com
-  - Hoang: Write the lexer part of the interpreter for AAER
-  - Zach:
-    - Set up rust
-    - Learn rust APIs
-  - Xiang:
-    - Learning how to fine tune from youtube videos

-  ### Plan for next week:
   - Mikheil: Integrate the admin page with the project
   - Liam: Learning more Django
   - Hoang: